10 Top Psychiatric Nurse Practitioner Programs 2019 And How To Become a PMHNP

 It’s hard to know what the perfect school is for what you’re looking for.
 While there are only a handful of institutions that offer a psychiatric nurse practitioner program, narrowing it down further will likely be based on different factors, including:

-- Location: Commuting to and from facilities where you get real-world experience is common for psychiatric NPs.
-This means you might have to move to a new area for school.
+- Location.
+Commuting to and from facilities where you get real-world experience is common for psychiatric NPs.
+This means you might have to move to a new area for school or work with the school to find clinical sites near your home and complete your course work online.

-- How long it takes to earn a degree: Depending on the program you study toward, you may have to plan to be in school for 2-4 years, and possibly even longer if you’re working full-time and studying part-time.
+- Program length.
+Depending on the program you study toward, you may have to plan to be in school for 2-4 years, and possibly even longer if you’re working full-time and studying part-time.
+If you have to continue to work while you’re in school, you’ll also want to verify that the program can be completed while you work.